Date Thesis Awarded

 Many application problems can be phrased in terms of graph colorings.
 A defective coloring of a graph assigns colors to vertices so that a vertex can have at most one neighbor with the same color.
 We may further require the color classes of a defective coloring to have almost the same sizes, namely equitable-defective coloring.
 Take notice that a graph may have an equitable-defective t-coloring, but may not have an equitable-defective (t+1)-coloring.
 We study the equitable-defective coloring of sparse graphs.
 It is known that a planar graph with minimum degree at least 2 and girth at least 10 has an equitable (proper) t-coloring for any t ≥ 4.
 In this thesis, we show that under the same conditions, the graphs have an equitable defective 3-coloring as well.

 Williams, Harold Lee II, "Equitable and Defective Coloring of Sparse Graphs" (2010).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 676.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.

 On-Campus Access Only